 Because personalization can create a more engaging experience that leads to greater learning effectiveness, Picmonic incorporates learning algorithms that adapt to a students’ learning patterns, ensuring efficient and effective knowledge mastery and retention.

 Picmonic’s picture-mnemonics are research-proven to improve student learning.

 Picture mnemonics improve memorability and appeal to a generation that was weaned on video games and Cartoon Network.
 Although seemingly less than appropriate for a professional learning program, learning with cartoons is natural for this generation and the edginess enhances product effectiveness.

-Picmonic is free for educators to use, to add material to lecture slides or assign material to students for review.
+Picmonic provides free Premium Trial access to educators, to review and understand the resource, and to add material to lecture slides or assign material to students for improved learning.
 Picmonic is also used as an intervention tool for struggling students.
-Since Picmonic has a free signup option, any student with an internet connected computer or a mobile phone can access the Picmonics shown in class or assigned by a teacher, up to 1 Picmonic and quiz per day (at the free level).
+Since Picmonic has a free signup option, any student with an internet-connected computer or a mobile phone can access the Picmonics shown in class or assigned by a teacher, up to 1 Picmonic and quiz per day (at the free level).
 Picmonics can also be played on mobile devices without ongoing connected access, providing flexibility for both educators and students to use Picmonic in a variety of settings.

 For those who assign material to students using an LMS, Picmonic provides integration that makes it even easier for educators to offer Picmonic study resources to thousands of students who need them.
 The availability of these tools on demand has been well received by students.
 “The students that are using Picmonic really love it and have seen a change in their grades!
 We have seen some test scores increase and an increase in-class participation,” reports Amber M. Scott, MSN, RN, nursing faculty at Montgomery Community College.